jwinkels/xcl/README.md

 ARGUMENTS
-  FEATURE  Name of the Project-Feature to be installed PROJECT  Name of the Project (when not in a xcl-Project path)
+  FEATURE  Name of the Project-Feature to be installed PROJECT  [default: test] Name of the Project (when not in a xcl-Project path)

 OPTIONS
-  -c, --connection=connection  connection to database (required when deinstall Feature) [ HOST:PORT/SERVICE_NAME ]
+  -c, --connection=connection  [default: localhost:1521/XEPDB2] connection to database (required when deinstall Feature)
+                               [ HOST:PORT/SERVICE_NAME ]

-  -d, --deinstall              deinstall Feature from database -h, --help                   show CLI help
+  -d, --deinstall              deinstall Feature from database

+  -h, --help                   show CLI help

-  -o, --owner                  drop Feature owner schema -p, --syspw=syspw            password of SYS-User
+  -o, --owner                  drop Feature owner schema

+  -p, --syspw=syspw            password of SYS-User
 ```